ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
 When you create a data volume, you can choose to protect your data by using your own root keys, or use the default IBM-managed encryption.
 Boot volumes that are created during instance provisioning are encrypted with IBM-managed encryption by default.
 You can edit the boot volume to use your root keys.
 After you set up encryption for a boot or data volume, you can't change it.

 For more information about data encryption, see [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about).

+## Block Storage Snapshots for VPC
+{: #vpc-storage-snapshots}

+Block Storage Snapshots for VPC are point-in-time copies of your {{site.data.keyword.block_storage_is_short}} boot or data volumes.
+To protect your data in the unlikely event of a zone or region failure, consider Block Storage Snapshots for VPC.
+By scheduling snapshots at regular intervals, data can be replicated either to another zone in the same region, or cross-region, so that a copy is available in another region.
+Snapshots can also be cached for fast restore.
+With fast restore, you can achieve a recovery time objective that is faster than restoring from a regular snapshot.
+For more information about Block Storage Snapshots for VPC, see [About Block Storage Snapshots for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) and [Planning snapshots](/docs/vpc?topic=vpc-snapshots-vpc-planning).

 ## Tags for {{site.data.keyword.block_storage_is_short}} volumes
 {: #storage-about-tags}